kayleechoate/ECEN403_team1_radiation.resillient.logic.circuit/README.md

 - completed purpose and scope for FSR

 Week (9/25-9/29):
--Presented Midterm Presentation (9/25)
+- Presented Midterm Presentation (9/25)
--Working on Functional System Requirements
+- Working on Functional System Requirements
--Working on Interface Control Document
+- Working on Interface Control Document